gastyft/gastyft/README.md

 # My Profile
 ## Hello.
 I'm Gastón, 26 years old, from Mar del Plata.
-## I'm a Junior Full Stack developer, a student in the University Technician in Programming at UTN Mar del Plata, and a Manual Explorer Tester Trainee.
+## I'm a Junior Full Stack developer, a student in the University Technician in Programming at UTN Mar del Plata, and a Manual QA Tester Trainee.
 ## I've been programming for over two years in various languages such as C, JAVA, C#, and Typescript.
 Although I haven't had the opportunity to work in IT professionally yet, I have personal projects that I've completed through various courses.

 ## ⚡Mi Stack: